 The University of Nebraska Kearney has a structured process in place to establish new student fees or to request an increase to an existing fee.
 The campus fee processes in effect were amended effective January 2012 and are outlined in the attached flowcharts according to whether the proposed fee is a UPFF Fund A, Fund B or a Miscellaneous Fee.

-Annually, in late September, an announcement is distributed to Administrative Council and their direct reports by Business and Finance requesting the submission of proposals for student fees to be assessed for the following academic year.
-This announcement outlines the fee approval process, includes the fee proposal form and specifies the date in November when the proposals are due to the Vice Chancellor for Business and Finance.
+Annually, October 1st, an announcement is distributed to Administrative Council and their direct reports by Business and Finance requesting the submission of proposals for student fees to be assessed for the following academic year.
+This announcement outlines the fee approval process, includes the fee proposal form and specifies the date, October 31st, when the proposals are due to the Vice Chancellor for Business and Finance.

 Subsequent to Board of Regents review and/or approval of student fees for an academic term, the Vice Chancellor for Business and Finance notifies the Manager of Student Accounts of the fees which have been approved for the upcoming term.
 The Manager of Student Accounts places the new fee rate into SAP production for the new term.